CyberFlameGO/svnpython/Doc/library/logging.rst

    the root logger.
 The functions :func:`debug`, :func:`info`, :func:`warning`,
    :func:`error` and :func:`critical` will call :func:`basicConfig` automatically
    if no handlers are defined for the root logger.

-   This function does nothing if the root logger already has handlers configured.

-   .. versionchanged:: 2.4
-      Formerly, :func:`basicConfig` did not take any keyword arguments.

    The following keyword arguments are supported.